Software-defined networking (SDN): Enterprises, Organizations, and service providers are being surrounded by a number of competing forces.

 The enormous growth in multimedia content, the impact of increasing mobile usage, the high demand for cloud computing are causing unpredictable traffic patterns.

-To find a problem coping with unpredictable traffic patterns, large data centers were demanded.
+Large data centers were demanded to find a problem coping with unpredictable traffic patterns.
 These traffic patterns cause a very high demand for particular resources.

 That they couldn’t meet with existing network infrastructure.